-Complete the FAFSA (Free Application for Federal Student Aid) form and send financial aid information to law schools as soon as possible after January 1st for best chances of receiving financial aid.
+Complete the FAFSA (Free Application for Federal Student Aid) form and send financial aid information to law schools as soon as possible for your best chances of receiving financial aid.
+(Note, the FAFSA becomes available on October 1st, but be sure to prioritize filing your admissions applications before you move on to financial aid paperwork.)
 In addition to the FAFSA, many schools will have applications for institutional aid and awards.
 Pay close attention to all requirements and deadlines!

 Develop a plan to finance your law school education.

 If you are a current student, send you updated transcript with your fall semester grades to LSAC.

 Most decision letters arrive in the spring.
 As your decisions come in, meet with a pre-law advisor to discuss your options.
 If possible, schedule visits to law schools you are considering attending.
 Make timely decisions on acceptances, wait-lists, financial aid, and deposits.